durgadas311/virtual-cpm/vhdos/README.md

 programs compatible with HDOS 2.0.

 The only built-in commands currently are DIR and TYPE.
-DIR is only implemented for whole-disk
-(does not yet support filename wildcard expressions).

 Disk mounting/dismounting is not required, associated SCALLs are ignored and always return success.